lukas-schaffer/lukas-schaffer.github.io/src/content/posts/self-improvement-is-easy.md

 ### Coda
 Seeing as i talked about the most important things and set up my Blog in the meantime, i am confident to wrap the first post up here.
 There is no writing schedule as i cannot predict when the muse will strike me next (translation: when i will have my next spontaneous bout of motivation and / or procrastionation that enables me to write more than two coherent sentences).
 But i have to say, I understand the appeal of writing about one's progress, really helps to put things into perspective.
 And also its fun.
 ![Image of the iconic Looney Tunes "That's all Folks" Image](../attachments/thats_all_folks.png)

+## Addendum
+Hi, Lukas from approximately 7 Months in the future here, i am going to disable discus and therefore commenting for now, as i would like to figure something out for myself.
+If you have any questions or opinions you would like me to know, please direct them to my email.
+Thanks!